 I already have coverage through Medicaid, I don’t want this coverage

 You can request an adjustment review (modification) of your child support at any time for this reason through the CSEA.
-The CSEA will review the entire order, child and medical support.
-You can also file a motion to modify the carrier of medical coverage in court if you don’t want to go through the CSEA.
+The CSEA will review the medical support obligation as well as the child support obligation.
+You can also file a motion to modify the carrier of medical coverage in court.

-I’m providing coverage even though I’m not ordered to, the other party is
+I’m providing coverage even though the other party is ordered to carry it.

 You can request an adjustment review (modification) of your child support at any time for this reason through the CSEA.
-The CSEA will review the entire order, however, child and medical support.
-You can also file a motion to modify the carrier of medical coverage in court if you don’t want to go through the CSEA.
-The court can just modify the medical insurance carrier without reviewing the entire order.
+The CSEA will review the medical support obligation as well as the child support obligation.
+You can also file a motion to modify the ordered carrier of medical coverage in court.
+The court can modify the ordered medical insurance carrier without reviewing the entire order.

 Why am I being charged cash medical if I’m providing coverage?